pbloem/profane-tmesis/diary.md

 ---
 title:Diary of a Decoy
-summary: They seemed surprised to see me there.
+summary: "They seemed surprised to see me there.
 I had only just woken up.
 Come, I said to them.
 It's safe here.
 They looked haggard.
 Especially the woman.
 They told me they thought they were alone on this planet.
 That they had crashed.
 It's a busy shipping lane, I told them.
 I crashed myself a while ago.
 I pointed to the wreckage in the distance.
-They told me something was out there.
+They told me something was out there."
-image: diary.png
+image: /diary.jpg
 ---

 They seemed surprised to see me there.
 I had only just woken up.
 Come, I said to them.
 It's safe here.